robin-mueller/px4-ros2-env/readme.md

-# PX4-ROS2 Development Setup
+# PX4/ROS2 Development Setup

 This repo offers a **VS Code workspace template for developing software extensions** for the [PX4 Autopilot](https://px4.io/) using [ROS 2](https://docs.ros.org/en/humble/) (preferably Humble Hawksbill).
 There are many automated tasks that you can make use of:
+- **Install**: Install the workspace
+- **Update ROS2 dependencies**: Update/install packages specified in `src/ros2.repos` and run rosdep
 - **Build all/package/packages up to**: Build packages using `colcon`
 - **Clean**: Clean the workspace
 - **Purge**: Remove `build`, `install` and `log`
-- **Install ROS2 dependencies**: Install packages specified in `src/ros2.repos` and run rosdep
 - **New ament_cmake/ament_python package**: Create a new ROS2 package
 - **Export worlds**: Export custom worlds to become available for simulation
 - **Run (...)**: Application shortcuts

-The repository is inspired by the [VS Code ROS 2 workspace template](https://github.com/athackst/vscode_ros2_workspace) and tries to integrate common PX4 workflows to facilitate the troublesome development process of real-time applications.
+The repository is inspired by the [VS Code ROS 2 workspace template](https://github.com/athackst/vscode_ros2_workspace) and tries to integrate common PX4 workflows to facilitate the troublesome development process of real-time ROS2 applications.

 ## System Requirements and Installation